 Advantages Of Using Sealed Classes

-Sealed classes offer several advantages that make them an attractive choice for developers.
-Firstly, they provide exhaustive when expressions.
 Because all subclasses of a sealed class are known at compile-time, the compiler can enforce that all possible cases are handled.
-This reduces the likelihood of runtime errors and makes the code more robust.

 Another advantage is improved readability and maintainability.
 Sealed classes allow you to define a clear and constrained hierarchy, making it easier to understand the possible types and their relationships.
 This can significantly reduce the cognitive load on developers, as they do not need to consider unknown subclasses scattered across the codebase.
 All possible subclasses are defined in one package, providing a clear and concise overview.